simonpenel/rectree2svg/README.md

 # Formats:

-phyloXML, recPhyloXML

-newick  under development, nhx will be available soon
+phyloXML, recPhyloXML, rooted newick ( NHX balises will no be considered ).

 # Output example